cdktf/cdktf-provider-launchdarkly/docs/metric.java.md

 - *Type:* java.lang.String

-The LaunchDarkly ID of the user who will maintain the metric.
+The LaunchDarkly member ID of the member who will maintain the metric.

 If not set, the API will automatically apply the member associated with your Terraform API key or the most recently-set maintainer

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/resources/metric#maintainer_id Metric#maintainer_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.19.0/docs/resources/metric#maintainer_id Metric#maintainer_id}

 ---